Short-io/ios-sdk/README.md

 ### SwiftUI Project

-For SwiftUI apps, use the `onOpenURL` modifier at the entry point of your app to process incoming URLs and retrieve the Original URL.
+For SwiftUI apps, use the `onOpenURL` modifier at the entry point of your app to process incoming URLs and retrieve the original URL.
 The SDK parses the link and provides:

 * host → The domain of the short link.